-Member Code of Conduct training formed part of the comprehensive induction programme for Members following the quadrennial elections in May 2019, with further refresh sessions being held throughout the term of office.
+Member Code of Conduct training formed part of the comprehensive induction programme for Members following the quadrennial elections in May 2023, with further refresh sessions being held throughout the term of office on an annual basis.
+The Council has agreed that it is mandatory for all Councillors to attend training on the Councillor Code of Conduct every year.